% find this content helpful

 • Focus on what's relevant.
 It would be the things that can have a significant impact on your business.

-• Strengths and Weaknesses are internal factors you can control, while Opportunities and Threats are external factors you need to respond to.
+• Strengths and weaknesses are internal factors you can control while opportunities and threats are external factors you need to respond to.

 Let's continue on opportunities.
 Basically, these are external factors that could be useful for you.
 Think about market trends, customer needs, or new technologies you could leverage.

 And now, identify threats.
-Again, these are external challenges that could harm your business, like competition, regulatory changes, interest rates, etc. For me, when I'm doing this, I'm usually listing the things that are keeping me up at night.
+Again, these are external challenges that could harm your business, like competition, regulatory changes, interest rates, etc.

-First of all, once you've done this: congratulations!
-Make sure you're honest with yourself -- and that's a huge step.
 Being able to identify and list items in these 4 areas by itself can make you aware of things you didn't know before.

 Now comes the analysis.